top of page

 Visiting the Stahl House

-Today, the Stahl House is privately owned by the Stahl family, who have opened it to public tours.
+Today, the Stahl family owns the Stahl House, who have opened it to public tours.
 These visits provide a unique opportunity to experience mid-century modern design up close and appreciate the visionary collaboration between the Stahls and Pierre Koenig.

 The Stahl House remains a shining example of how architecture can transcend its time, blending innovation and artistry to create something truly timeless.
 Its legacy is not just in its design but in its influence, inspiring a deep appreciation for the mid-century modern movement and its enduring impact on design and culture.